-Tweak it: adjust the details or numbers slightly.
+Tweak it: Adjusting details or numbers slightly.

-“Go tweak your calculations to include the new load.”
+“Tweak your calculations to include the new load.”

-WAG: Wild Ass Guess.
-An off-the-cuff guess over something.
+WAG: Wild Ass Guess, an off-the-cuff guess.

 “Take my WAG!”

-Wellbore: a drilled hole in Earth to explore and recover natural resources.
+Wellbore: A drilled hole in Earth to explore and recover natural resources.
 For example, a drilled hole to look for oil or water.

-“Structurally, the drilled wellbore looks to be safe and secure.”
+“The drilled wellbore looks safe and secure.”

-Wet contact: a contact’s controlling source voltage is from the device itself.
+Wet contact: A contact’s controlling source voltage is from the device itself.

-What are your favorite engineering slang words and expressions?
+What are your top favorite engineering slang words and expressions?
 Which engineering slang words and expressions do you find the most strange?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER